 Candidates who are recommended and meet the membership requirements will receive an invitation to submit a portfolio outlining their achievements for review by the Fellows Committee.

-As a local resource, a seminar, "What Does it Take to Become FAIA?", will be held on February 25, 2021 for candidates, sponsors, or others who wish to attend.
-If you are unable to attend the seminar, you can watch the video of the prior year event using the button below and the password: FAIA2020.
+As a local resource, a seminar, "Demystifying Fellowship", was held on February 22, 2022 for candidates, sponsors, or others.
+If you were unable to attend the seminar, you can watch the video using the button below.
 Individuals can request the slide deck by emailing Suzanne Mecs at email@example.com.

 Nominees Selected - Notified in early May 2022